claudioasfilho/Scan_Connect_4_2_x/readme.md

-# SoC - Simple Bluetooth Scanner
+# SoC - Scan and Connect

-The Bluetooth example is a Simple Bluetooth Scanner used in conjuction with an EFR32 configured in NCP mode that prints out all the advertisements it sees.
+The Bluetooth Host example is intended to be used with a 4.2.x Bluetooth NCP.
+It will scan and connect to a device that hosts the Health Thermometer Example from Simplicity Studio, discover its service and subscribe to notifications.

 **Other details:**